aanunez/tortilla8/README.md

 ### Running on Windows

-Windows does not ship with Curses, which is needed by platter, so you'll need install the wheel package yourself from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+Python for Windows does not ship with Curses, which is needed by platter, so you'll need install the wheel package yourself from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 The 'cp34' (CPython 3.4) was tested on Windows 7.
 Once the package is downloaded, just cd to the directory and install via pip.
 ```
 :: If you haven't installed Wheel, do that
 pip install wheel